bentaro89/NumNumNum/README.md

+#NumNumNum

-An app that I created when I was a junior summer.
+An app that I created in my junior summer.

-A puzzle game that
+A puzzle game where you have to reach three numbers with an operator and other number.
+The operator and number are buttons that you can press to create more numbers.

+RULES:
+There is a limit to how high the number can be.
+The number cannot be negative.
+Numbers cannot be repeated.
+You must beat the level before in order to play the next level.

 Although not entirely finished, the concept of the game is complete.

 Download instructions: